 Korsakoff Syndrome Signs and Symptoms

 Korsakoff syndrome is the second stage of WKS.
-It develops following the acute neurological symptoms of Wernicke encephalopathy and causes damage to nerve cells as well as supporting cells in the spinal cord and brain.
+It develops following the acute neurological symptoms of Wernicke encephalopathy and causes damage to nerve cells and supporting cells in the spinal cord and brain.
 Symptoms of Korsakoff syndrome include:

 • Vision problems